SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 #### A Brief Interlude

-More teachings about how to refine identity, achieve longevity, and find purpose can be found at [Virtuous Cycle](https://virtuouscycle.co) and [School of Change](https://schoolofchange.co), where we offer the community environment, knowledge, and tools necessary to facilitate the optimal refinements in identity, longevity, and purpose.
+More teachings about how to refine identity, achieve longevity, and find purpose can be found at [Virtuous Cycle](https://virtuouscycle.co) and [School of Change](https://schoolofchange.co).

 ## Evolution of Identity

 In this article, we will cover: where we have been in the past, where we are now, and how the nature of identity will change in the future.
 The four epochs we cover are the same pattern from every other article.

 1. [Zero-Entry Accounting (ZEA) – Tribes (Pre 10,000 BCE – 3,500 BCE)](https://societyprotocol.io/Published/Articles/The+state+of+The+State+(History)#Zero-Entry+Accounting+%E2%80%93+Tribes+(Pre+10%2C000+BCE+%E2%80%93+3%2C500+BCE))
 2. [Single-Entry Accounting (SEA) – Classical States (3500 BCE–476 CE)](https://societyprotocol.io/Published/Articles/The+state+of+The+State+(History)#Single-Entry+Accounting+%E2%80%93+Classical+States+(3500+BCE%E2%80%93476+CE))
 3. [Double-Entry Accounting (DEA) – Nation States (500 – Present)](https://societyprotocol.io/Published/Articles/The+state+of+The+State+(History)#Double-Entry+Accounting+%E2%80%93+Nation+States+(500+%E2%80%93+Present))
 4. [Triple-Entry Accounting (TEA) – Synchronized States (Starts now)](https://societyprotocol.io/Published/Articles/The+state+of+The+State+(History)#Triple-Entry+Accounting+%E2%80%93+Synchronized+States+(Starts+now))[](https://societyprotocol.io/Published/Articles/The+state+of+The+State+(History)#Triple-Entry+Accounting+%E2%80%93+Synchronized+States+(Starts+now))

 It's important to understand that as we go through these epochs, they stack on top of each other––not replace each other.
-We still use reputation systems and rituals of identity change, originating from the ZEA age today, but have added records (SEA), contracts (DEA), and soon synchronization (TEA).
+We still use reputation systems and rituals of identity change, originating from the ZEA age today, but have added permanent records (SEA), duplicated contracts (DEA), and soon world-wide synchronization (TEA).

 ### Zero-Entry Accounting Age (ZEAA) – Tribes (Pre 10,000 BCE – 3,500 BCE)

-Humans lived in small bands of 20–50 people during this period, until the Neolithic Revolution around 10,000 BCE, when agriculture enabled larger communities.
-Afterwards, early farming villages formed, but their total population didn’t scale much past _Dunbars number (around 150 people)_ during this epoch. _Just small bands and tribes._
+Humans lived in small bands of 20–50 people during this period, until the Neolithic Revolution around 10,000 BCE—when agriculture enabled larger communities.
+Afterwards, early farming villages formed, but their total populations didn’t scale much past _Dunbars number (around 150 people)_ during this epoch. _Just small bands and tribes._

 Identity was held in place entirely in the minds of the members of the tribe (reputation). **Reputation** **was everything** (it still is today but fortunately it’s not held solely in the malleable minds of our neighbors).
 Life, death, and roles depended entirely on how those 20–150 malleable minds felt about any individual during any given moment.

 There was no way to permanently record any state, and no way to survive alone as an individual.
 Without your identity, which existed in the minds of your tribal members—you’re ☠️.
 That’s your ancient passport, it’s your reputation.
-It didn’t interoperate much, other tribes were mostly hostile and had no reputation for you = no identity = ☠️☠️.
+It didn’t interoperate much—other tribes were mostly hostile and had no reputation or identity for you = ☠️☠️.

 #### Roles

-**_Identity was more fluid._** Roles could change rapidly due to circumstances and were created or changed using <u>rituals</u>.
-There was no massive State holding you in position or trying to tax and identify you, just 20–150 people tribes who communally arrived at a fluid consensus.
+**_Identity was more fluid._** Roles could change rapidly due to circumstances and were created or changed using _rituals_.

 Identity shifts were centered around rituals: the ritual of birth, the ritual of becoming a man, the ritual of becoming a mother, the ritual of becoming a hunter, the ritual of becoming an elder, the ritual of dying. _The rituals and confessions around a fire could shift fluid identity roles._

 The specialization of roles was fluid and there wasn’t too much hierarchy.
+There was no massive State holding your role in position or trying to tax and identify you, just 20–150 people tribes, who communally arrived at a fluid consensus.

 People weren’t practicing their whole lives or bloodlines to become scribes, lawyers, or doctors.
 An individuals past could easily be erased and adjusted.
 All that was necessary, was to convince the malleable minds of the members of their tribe.

 The legacies of these rituals weren’t recorded.
 Everything during the ZEAA was mired in impermanence[5](#fn:5).
 There was no paperwork or documents holding identities in place, _only reputation_.